When will I receive my IRS Form 1099-DIV?

 Return of capital distributions are generally not taxed unless the return of capital amount exceeds the cost basis of the mutual fund shares you own.
 The return of capital distribution reduces your cost basis for the mutual fund shares.
 If cost basis is available for your account, the applicable adjustments are made for return of capital distributions.

-Why are some of the dividends from the Thrivent Municipal Bond Fund subject to the AMT?
+Why are some of the dividends from the Thrivent Municipal Bond Fund and Thrivent High Income Municipal Bond Fund subject to the AMT?

-The portion of earnings subject to the alternative minimum tax (AMT) calculation for each fund comes from the fund’s investment in private activity municipal bonds.
-Earnings from these bonds are a preference item for the AMT calculation and are reported in Box 11 on Form 1099-DIV.
+The portion of earnings subject to the Alternative Minimum Tax (AMT) calculation for each fund comes from the fund’s investment in private activity municipal bonds.
 See the following percentage of federal tax-exempt dividends that are subject to the AMT.

-How are the dividends earned on the Thrivent Municipal Bond Fund taxed at the state level?
+How are the dividends earned on the Thrivent Municipal Bond Fund and Thrivent High Income Municipal Bond Fund taxed at the state level?

-For the most part, all of the distributions you received from the Thrivent Municipal Bond Fund are taxable at the state level.
+For the most part, all of the distributions you received from the Thrivent Municipal Bond Fund and the Thrivent High Income Municipal Bond Fund are taxable at the state level.
 However, some states do not tax their residents on interest attributed to municipal securities issued by that state.
 See the State Tax Information for Federal Tax-Exempt Dividends page for more information.

-Why aren’t all of the dividends from the Thrivent Municipal Bond Fund exempt from federal income tax?
+Why aren’t all of the dividends from the Thrivent Municipal Bond Fund and Thrivent High Income Municipal Bond Fund exempt from federal income tax?

-Most of the dividends paid by the Thrivent Municipal Bond Fund are exempt from federal income tax because the Fund primarily invests in municipal bonds that are tax-exempt.
+Most of the dividends paid by the Thrivent Municipal Bond Fund and the Thrivent High Income Municipal Bond Fund are exempt from federal income tax because the Fund primarily invests in municipal bonds that are tax-exempt.
 However, a small portion of the dividends paid by the Fund is considered taxable income because some bonds were purchased at a discount to the market.
 This discount results when the purchase price is lower than the issue price of the bond.
 The difference is accrued as taxable income for the bond’s life and is not tax-exempt.
 Capital gain distributions, if paid by the Fund, are also taxable at the federal level.